 The other important step to take at this stage?
 Practice sound financial habits.
 You do not want to enter your retirement years burdened by credit card debt.
 The less consumer debt you generate during your 20s, the better off you will be as retirement nears.

 Again, debt remains a significant factor in how enjoyable your retirement years will be.
 So do everything you can to pay off your debts as you move closer to retirement.
 Paying off your credit card debt is a must.
 If you can afford it, you should pay off your mortgage, too.
-Not having to make monthly payments in your retirement years will prove a big financial relief.
+Not making monthly payments in your retirement years will prove a significant financial relief.

 Armed with this information, you can sketch out a rough figure of how much you will need to save to reach your retirement goals.